chrisgrieser/obsidian-quadro/README.md

 **Markdown** is a human-readable, non-proprietary, and commonly used open standard for plain text files.
 This means:
 - There is no lock-in / dependency to a particular app, the data can be analyzed in any app supporting Markdown.
-(In fact, the data is stored in plain text and can thus even be opened with and read with `Notepad.exe` or `TextEdit.app`)
+(In fact, the data is stored in plaintext and can thus even be opened with and read with `Notepad.exe` or `TextEdit.app`.)
 - The research data is therefore future-proof, fulfilling the requirement of long-term archiving of qualitative data.
 It is guaranteed that the data can still be read even in 50 years, a guarantee that does not exist for research